Algonquin—Renfrew—Pembroke

-Renfrew—Nipissing—Pembroke is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons since 1979.
+Algonquin—Renfrew—Pembroke (known as Renfrew—Nipissing—Pembroke until 2025) is a federal electoral district in Ontario, Canada, that has been represented in the House of Commons since 1979.

 It is represented by Cheryl Gallant of the Conservative Party.

 Renfrew—Nipissing—Pembroke includes all of Renfrew County and a small section of Nipissing District around Algonquin Provincial Park.

-The largest community in the riding is the city of Pembroke; other communities include Arnprior, Barry's Bay, Chalk River, Cobden, Deep River, Eganville, Killaloe, Admaston/Bromley, Petawawa and Renfrew.

-The riding was a Liberal stronghold both federally and provincially for over half a century; however, a growing religious and agricultural population has turned this district into one of the most conservative areas of Ontario.
+The only city in the riding is the City of Pembroke; towns include Arnprior, Cobden, Deep River, Petawawa and Renfrew.
+Villages include Barry's Bay, Golden Lake, Pikwakanagan First Nation, Douglas, Calabogie, Eganville, Wilno, Killaloe, Palmer Rapids and Braeside.
+Other lower-tier rural municipalities include Admaston/Bromley, North Algona Wilberforce, Bonnechere Valley, Laurentian Valley, Laurentian Hills, Whitewater Region, Madawaska Valley, Killaloe-Hagarty-Richards, Head Clare and Maria, Greater Madawaska, Horton, and Brudenell Lyndoch Raglan, which contain rural areas such as Chalk River, Rankin, Ruby, Combermere, Basin Depot, Round Lake Centre and Deacon.